monarchreach/tip-calculator-cash/app/prompt-history.md

 ## Future Prompting Strategy

-For future development and maintenance of the Tip Calculator Hub project, consider the following prompting strategies:
+For future development and maintenance of the Tip Calculator Tool project, consider the following prompting strategies:

 ### Adding New Calculator Types